elastic/e2e-testing/QUICKSTART.md

 # Quickstart

-Let's walk through two quick examples to see how to start working with the e2e-testing framework.
-But first, we need to understand how the tests work, and what dependencies we need to run them.
+First, we need to understand how the tests work, and what dependencies we need to run them.

-- dependencies
-- how do the tests work?

-Once we understand that part, we can move on and continue with the code, where we have two similar use cases:

-- adding a new test suite
-- working on an existing test suite

 ## Dependencies